Sierradia/lab-sensit/README.md

 Implement a new firmware in the `main.c` file (located in `./sensit-sdk-v2.0.0/sdk/src/`).

-- To compile use `make main`.
+- To compile use `make all`.
 This command will also let you verify your code.
 - To flash your Sens'it you will need to put it in bootloader:
     1. Connect your device to your computer.
     2. Reset your device.
 With one of the provided firmwares you can do this with 4 short presses on the button.